 After enabling the action, you need to provide the Slack credentials.
-You can access the required credentials by following these steps to Configure a Slack bot for Spidermon.
+You can access the required credentials by following these steps to How do I configure a Slack bot for Spidermon?.
 Later, fill the credentials in your settings.py as follows: